 Doctor of Philosophy (Ph.D.)
 Requirements

-The Ph.D. requires 48 total hours of coursework, plus 18 hours of 699 (Dissertation).
-All students must complete, at UNM, the methodology sequence (POLS 581, 580 and 681), Survey of Political Science as a Discipline and Profession (POLS 582); three pro-seminars (including one in each chosen concentration); two research seminars in their primary concentration and one research seminar in their secondary concentration.
+The Ph.D. requires 48 hours of coursework, along with 18 hours of dissertation credits (POLS 699), for a total of 66 credit hours.
+Ph.D. students must select both a primary and a secondary concentration for their degree plan.
+All students must complete, at UNM, the methodology sequence (POLS 581, 580 and 681); Survey of Political Science as a Discipline and Profession (POLS 582); three pro-seminars (including one in each chosen concentration); two research seminars in their primary concentration and one research seminar in their secondary concentration.
 Grades of a “B” or higher must be attained in POLS 581 and 580.
 All core and concentration courses/requirements must be fulfilled before taking the comprehensive exams.

 Students who select the methodology concentration must take two additional methodology courses in political science or other disciplines, as approved by the political science graduate advisor, over and above the methodology sequence (581, 580 and 681), and one research seminar employing advanced research methods.